Why is this important?

 For information on school leaving dates, see Problems at school.

 If you are over school-leaving age and an employee, you will have other rights in addition to the rights of young workers which are mentioned below.
-For example, it is against the law to discriminate against you at work because of your age.
-It is against the law to discriminate against you because of other characteristics you have like your sexuality or race.
+For example, it is against the law to discriminate against you because of your age and a whole range of other characteristics, for example your sexuality or race.

 For more information about discrimination, see Discrimination at work - where to start.